Destined for Infamy

 Reincarnated – July 15, 1881 Assumed a new identity.

-Billy’s mother Catherine Bonney arrived in New York City from Devonshire, England in 1846.
-She married William Henry McCarty in 1859, an immigrant from Ireland.
+Catherine Bonney arrived in New York City from Devonshire, England in 1846.
+She may in fact have originally been from Ireland prior to Immigrating.
+She married William Henry McCarty in 1859, also an immigrant from Ireland.
 There is little mention of her husband after he arrived in NYC, just that he died there.
-It was a violent time for Irish labor, unions and mob activity, and of course Southern KGC agents were stirring up riots.
+It was a violent time for Irish labor, unions and mob activity, and of course Southern KGC secret agents were stirring up riots.

-Catherine had her first son, William Henry McCarty Jr. later that year in 1859.
-Her second son Joseph was born in 1863.
+Catherine had her first son, William Henry McCarty Jr. in November of 1859 and her second son Joseph was born in 1863.

 The actual genealogy on the McCarty clan is still sketchy, but it appears the boys were born in the state of New York.
 Catherine moved her sons from New York to Indianapolis and then on to Wichita in the early 1870’s.